-No matter your position in life – whether you are just starting out and need pretty much everything for your first place or if the kids have left the nest and you need to replace a few worn out items – you want to furnish your home on a budget.
+No matter your position in life – whether you're just starting out and need pretty much everything for your first place or if the kids have left the nest and you need to replace some worn-out items – you want to spend wisely on furnishings.

 You’ll always love the couch from your parents’ family room, but there’s no foam left in the cushions.